baconjs/bacon.js/README.md

 x.zip(y, makeComplex)
 ```

-`observable.slidingWindow(n)` returns a Property that represents a
+`observable.slidingWindow(max[, min])` returns a Property that represents a
 "sliding window" into the history of the values of the Observable.
-For
+The
+result Property will have a value that is an array containing the last `n`
+values of the original observable, where `n` is at most the value of the
+`max` argument, and at least the value of the `min` argument.
+If the
+`min` argument is omitted, there's no lower limit of values.

-example, if you have a stream `s` with value a sequence 1 - 2 - 3 - 4 - 5, the
+For example, if you have a stream `s` with value a sequence 1 - 2 - 3 - 4 - 5, the
 respective values in `s.slidingWindow(2)` would be [] - [1] - [1,2] -
 [2,3] - [3,4] - [4,5].
+The values of `s.slidingWindow(2,2)`would be
+[1,2] - [2,3] - [4,5].

 `observable.log()` logs each value of the Observable to the console.
 It optionally takes arguments to pass to console.log() alongside each